valentin-schwind/fitts-law-unity/README.md

 ---

 For more details on how to use, customize, and contribute to this project, please refer to the individual files and comments within the project.
-This README provides just a summary and starting point for using and understanding the Fitts' Law Task for Unity.